 According to Nerd Wallet, some U.S. states allow businesses and merchants to charge customers up to $30 for handling costs of an NSF.
 On top of this cost, the banks can also charge the consumer a fee of around $30.
 That consumer now owes $60 in processing fees on top of the original amount, which has yet to come out of their bank account—and may eventually require legal action and collections agencies, which could damage their credit rating.

-For a business owner, that ability to charge customers for NSF fees is both good and bad for business, depending on how you look at it.
-Hitting customers with NSF fees, of course, is not a great way to build a good brand reputation, credibility, or encourage repeat, loyal customers.
+For a business owner, the ability to charge customers for NSF fees is both good and bad for business, depending on how you look at it.
+Hitting customers with NSF fees, of course, is not a great way to build a good brand reputation and credibility or encourage repeat, loyal customers.
 The same applies if the business and consumer are one and the same in a B2B relationship.
-For example, if a business owner pays a contractor or landlord with a “bad cheque” their reputation and credibility are on the line at the very least.
+For example, if a business owner pays a contractor or landlord with a “bad cheque,” their reputation and credibility are on the line at the very least.

-Regardless of whether the business owner can, in fact, collect a fee for the bounced or bad cheque, this is still not the most costly offense of an NSF.
+Regardless of whether the business owner can, in fact, collect a fee for the bounced or bad cheque, this is still not the most costly offence of an NSF.

 Beyond fees and reputation damage, the actual cost of an NSF for businesses is the damage that it does to its regular business flow.
 That is the daily workflow, transactions, accounts receivable, and above all else, the available cash flow.

-Worse, the customer could be long gone or difficult to track down, now that the quid pro quo doesn’t apply.
-Also, if a trusting relationship wasn’t previously established, the business owner could be out of luck for this payment or have a difficult and expensive time collecting.
+Worse, the customer could be long gone or difficult to track down now that the quid pro quo doesn’t apply.
+Also, if a trusting relationship wasn’t previously established, the business owner could be out of luck with this payment or have a difficult and expensive time collecting.